 PSWs carefully assist and observe their clients, keeping watch for any changes in behaviour or health and reporting those changes to a supervisor.

 Personal support workers also provide an essential service to families who can no longer care for their loved ones.
 They offer peace of mind and compassionate care to those who need it most.

 About Herzing’s Personal Support Worker Program

-Herzing College Ottawa offers a comprehensive Personal Support Worker program.
-Training takes 8 months and includes 2 work placements.
+Herzing College offers a comprehensive Personal Support Worker program through our campuses in Ottawa and Toronto.
+Training takes eight months and includes two work placements.